-- administrative law judge (ALJ).
-An official of the Social Security Administration's (SSA's) Office of Hearings and Appeals who is specially qualified by education and experience to hold hearings and make independent decisions regarding eligibility for SSA programs based on all evidence and testimony.
+administrative law judge (ALJ).
+An official of the Social Security

+Administration's (SSA's) Office of Hearings and Appeals who is specially qualified by education and experience to hold hearings and make independent decisions regarding eligibility for SSA programs on the basis of all evidence and testimony.
 ALJs conduct impartial hearings and issue decisions to claimants who have appealed previous determinations by SSA.
-Also see administrative review process. - administrative review process.
+See also administrative review process.

+- administrative review process.
 The procedures followed by the Social Security Administration (SSA) in determining one's rights under title II and title XVI of the Social Security Act.
-The administrative review process consists of several steps, which must usually be requested within certain time periods, in the following order: initial determination, reconsideration, decision of the administrative law judge, and a review by SSA's Appeals Council. - age.
+The administrative review process consists of several steps, which must usually be requested in the following order within certain time periods: initial determination, reconsideration, decision of the administrative law judge, and a review by SSA's Appeals Council. - age.
 In tables showing beneficiaries in current payment status, the age classification is based on the beneficiary's current age.
 In tables showing awards, age is the beneficiary's age in the month of award. - allowance.
 A determination by the Disability Determination Services, an administrative law judge, or the Appeals Council that an applicant meets the medical definition of disability under the law.
-Also see disability. - allowance rate.
-The percentage of allowed claims in a given time period.
-At the hearing level, allowance rates are computed either as a percentage of dispositions (including dismissals) or as a percentage of decisions (excluding dismissals). - Appeals Council.
+See also disability. - allowance rate.
+The percentage of allowed disability applications in a given time period calculated as the number of medically allowed applications divided by the total number of applications with a medical decision.
+At the hearing level, allowance rates are computed either as a percentage of dispositions (including dismissals) or as a percentage of decisions (excluding dismissals).
+In this publication, hearing level allowance rates are computed as a percentage of dispositions.
+An allowance rate provides a narrower view of the disability program than does an award rate because it excludes nonmedical determinations from its base. - Appeals Council.
 The organization within the Social Security Administration's Office of Hearings and Appeals that makes the final decision in the administrative review process.
-Also see administrative review process. - auxiliary benefit.
-A monthly benefit payable to a spouse or child of a retired or disabled worker (dependents benefit), or to a survivor of a deceased worker (survivors benefit).

-average.
-See mean.

-- average current earnings.
+See also administrative review process. - auxiliary benefit.
+A monthly benefit payable to a spouse or child of a retired or disabled worker (dependents benefit) or to a survivor of a deceased worker (survivors benefit). - average.
+See mean. - average current earnings.
 Earnings used to determine whether the workers' compensation or public disability benefit offset applies.
 Average current earnings are defined as the highest of the following: - The average monthly earnings used to figure a person's Social Security disability benefit. - The average monthly earnings from any work covered by Social Security that a person did (including self-employment) during the 5 highest consecutive years after 1950. - The average monthly earnings from work or self-employment during the year a person became disabled or in the highest year of earnings that a person had during the 5-year period just before that person became disabled.
 (Divide the total year's earnings by 12 to get the average current earnings.)

 All earnings covered by Social Security, including amounts above the maximum taxable by Social Security, may be used when figuring average current earnings.
-Also see workers' compensation and public disability benefit offset.
+See also workers' compensation and public disability benefit offset.